parapluu/lock_benchmarking/README.md

 throughput of read and write critical sections performed by a number of threads.
 The benchmark is implemented in the file `src/datastructures_bench/rw_bench_clone.c`.
-Note that the benchmark pin threads to hardware threads when the compile option `--use_pinning` has been specified and if the pinning does not work it might give unpredictable results, especially for the the NUMA-aware locks.
+Note that the benchmark pins threads to hardware threads when the compile option `--use_pinning` has been specified, and if the pinning does not work it might give unpredictable results, especially for the NUMA-aware locks.

 **How to run example:**